Neoskiddie/PiWeather/README.md

 # PiWeather
-Raspberry Pi weather station sending updates with weather in my room to Twitter.
+Raspberry Pi weather station sending updates with temperature, pressure and humidity of my room to Twitter.